The Domain of Definition of the L\'evy White Noise: Integrability Conditions with respect to L evy White Noises

 Theorem \ref{prop:continuity} gives general conditions on test functions for integrability with respect to a given L\'evy white noise.
-It therefore specifies the domain of definition of $\dot{X}$; that is, the broadest class test functions on which $\dot X$ is a random linear functional.
-Once the random variable $\langle \dot{X}, f \rangle$ is well-defined, it is important to identify its characteristic function.
-The following result is the last part of \cite[Theorem 2.7]{Rajput1989spectral}.
+It therefore specifies the domain of definition of $\dot{X}$; that is, the broadest class of test functions on which $\dot X$ is a random linear functional. {Moreover, the space $L^p(\dot{X})$ is the largest space of test functions such that $\langle \dot{X} , f \rangle$ is well-defined and has a finite $p$th-moment.} Once the random variable $\langle \dot{X}, f \rangle$ is well-defined, it is important to identify its characteristic function, as was done by Rajput and Rosinski in~\cite[Theorem 2.7]{Rajput1989spectral}.
+More generally, one uses the previous results to extend the domain of continuity and positive-definiteness of the characteristic functional of a L\'evy white noise.